samhiatt/mlnd_capstone_project/capstone_proposal.md

 ### Problem Statement

-This project will build two classifiers to label audio recordings of avian vocalizations.
-One will predict the most prevalent / most likely species of bird in the clip, and the other will predict the call type.
+This project will build two classifiers to experiment with machine learning for labeling audio recordings of avian vocalizations.
+One classifier will predict the most prevalent / most likely species of bird in the clip from a specific subset of species commonly heard in the United Kingdom.
+The other classifier will assume the species is a Zebra Finch and will predict call type.

 ### Datasets and Inputs

-[Xeno Canto](https://www.xeno-canto.org) is an online community and Creative Commons database of crowd-sourced recordings of birds from around the world, indexed by species and labeled by call type.
-The [British Birdsong Dataset](https://www.kaggle.com/rtatman/british-birdsong-dataset), available as a Kaggle dataset, is a small subset of this database and contains 264 recordings from 88 species commonly heard in the United Kingdom and includes a balanced number of samples per class.
+[Xeno Canto](https://www.xeno-canto.org) is an online community and database of crowd-sourced recordings of birds from around the world, indexed by species and labeled by call type.
+The [British Birdsong Dataset](https://archive.org/details/xccoverbl_2014) is a specific subset of the Xeno Canto database, originally compiled by Dan Stowell, and contains 264 recordings with Creative Commons licensing from 88 species commonly heard in the United Kingdom, and it includes a balanced number of samples per class.
+It is available as a [Kaggle dataset here](https://www.kaggle.com/rtatman/british-birdsong-dataset).

 The study [Individual recognition of opposite sex vocalizations in the zebra finch](https://www.nature.com/articles/s41598-017-05982-x) by researchers at the Max Planck Institute for Ornithology in Germany showed that zebra finches can recognize their mates' vocalizations with a purely audible stimulus.
-While this study focused on individual recognition, it also produced a [high-quality, publically available dataset](https://datadryad.org/resource/doi:10.5061/dryad.4g8b7/1) of individual zebra finch calls labeled by bird id and call type.
+While this study focused on individual recognition, it also produced a [high-quality, publicly available dataset](https://datadryad.org/resource/doi:10.5061/dryad.4g8b7/1) of individual Zebra finch calls labeled by six types of vocalizations, called "stack", "kackle", "tet", "hat", "distance", and "male song".

 ### Solution Statement